 - Rinse well.
 Use a hose until the water that drains off the carpet is completely clear.

 - Spray with Scotchgard or a similar product once dry.

 If this project still feels like too much work, the good news is that many reputable rug-refinishing services are available like Rugzy in Los Angeles and Aelfie in New York so you can send your pre-loved rug to get a much-deserved makeover.
 And if you don't have a rug to refinish but still love the look, we rounded up our favorite overdyed rugs in all sizes for all budgets.

-This golden-hued Persian vintage rug is the perfect example of a beautifully repurposed carpet—and it's over 50% off its original price.
+This blue-gray vintage Turkish rug is the perfect example of a beautifully repurposed carpet—and it's almost a third off its original price.

 You can even overdye a silk rug.
 This exquisite seafoam green silk number from ABC Carpet & Home is proof.

 West Elm has also jumped on the distressed overdyed train with a collection of moody, vintage-looking rugs.

 Some rugs are beyond repair—which is when patchwork comes handy.
 Give your patchwork rug a unified look by overdyeing it like this vintage carpet sold on Chairish.

 You can find a wide variety of overdyed rugs at Anthropologie.
 Depending on the size you choose, the brand offers some pretty affordable options.